3 accredited programs. Compare programs, get details, and request info.

 This series comprises courses designed for firefighters to field recognized techniques in fire suppression and dynamics.
 These courses cover attic and basement firefighting, flashover recognition, and structural fire rescues.
 Significant focus is given to Rapid Intervention Team training which includes fundamental skills alignment with NIST and UL research for enhanced situational management.

-Common questions about Firefighter I training in Pennsylvania
+About Firefighter I training in Pennsylvania.

-All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).NFPA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.
+All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).
+NFPA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.

 Firefighter I training in Pennsylvania combines classroom instruction with hands-on practical experience.
 Programs cover identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NFPA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.